tizonia/tizonia-openmax-il/README.md

 * An almost complete implementation of a base OpenMAX IL 1.2 component library (with support for both Base and Interop profiles)
 * An IL Core implementation.
-* An OS abstraction/utility library,
-    with wrappers for
+* An OS abstraction/utility library, with wrappers and utilities for
     * memory allocation,
-    * threading and synchronization primitives, and utilities for
+    * threading and synchronization primitives,
     * FIFO and priority queues,
     * dynamic arrays,
     * associative arrays,